valtech-sd/yia-scavenger-hunt-station-software/InteractiveBoxServer/README-InteractiveStationServer.md

-# README
+# InteractiveBoxServer - README

+## Summary

-This is the Backend Server for the Interactive Boxes.
+This is the Backend Server for the Interactive Boxes (stations).

 To review the API definition, you can do either of:

 * bring up the API DOCS by running this in NodeJS and reviewing http://localhost:8000/api-docs-ui/.
 * review the file **./api/swagger.yaml** for the API Specification.

+## Credits

+This API is based on API Focus.
+See the embedded README-ApiFocus or visit https://github.com/valtech-sd/ApiFocus for the latest.

 ## Running the server